niravtadvaiya/GCNotifier/README.md

 ## How to Deploy?
-To Deploy the GNotifier Documentation/GNotifier_Deploy.docx
+To Deploy the GCNotifier Documentation/GCNotifier_Deploy.docx